PeterMuthoma/Phase1_Project/README.md

 ## Project Overview

+This repository contains a comprehensive analysis of movie performance, exploring the critical relationship between various factors influencing success in the film industry.

-For this project, you will use exploratory data analysis to generate insights for a business stakeholder.
+By leveraging a rich dataset encompassing movie titles, ratings, genres, and gross revenue, this project aims to provide valuable and actionable insights for Microsoft's new movie studio leadership.
+I will use exploratory data analysis to generate insights for these business stakeholder based on these data

 ### Business Problem

-Microsoft sees all the big companies creating original video content and they want to get in on the fun.
-They have decided to create a new movie studio, but they don’t know anything about creating movies.
-You are charged with exploring what types of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the head of Microsoft's new movie studio can use to help decide what type of films to create.
+Microsoft, a technology giant, aims to venture into the film industry by establishing a new movie studio.
+However, lacking expertise in movie production, Microsoft seeks to understand the current landscape of successful films at the box office.
+The goal of this analysis is to explore and identify the types of films that are currently thriving in the industry.

+The analysis will focus on key factors influencing movie success, including genres, average ratings, and gross revenue.
+By examining the performance of different genres, evaluating critical and audience acclaim, and understanding financial success, we aim to provide actionable insights to the head of Microsoft's new movie studio.
+These insights will aid in making informed decisions about the type of films to create, ensuring a promising start for Microsoft's venture into original video content.

 ### The Data

-In the folder `zippedData` are movie datasets from:
+All data for this project are movie datasets from:

 * [Box Office Mojo](https://www.boxofficemojo.com/)
 * [IMDB](https://www.imdb.com/)